Architecture

 Diverse Roles

 Morph’s architecture is further defined by five pivotal roles: Sequencers, Validators, Nodes, Provers, and Layer 1 (Ethereum).
-Each role carries specific responsibilities and utilizes distinct components to fulfill its function, contributing to the seamless operation of the network.
+Each role carries specific responsibilities and uses distinct components to fulfill its function, contributing to the seamless operation of the network.

 For a deeper understanding of Morph’s architecture, please visit our comprehensive Developer Docs.